How Does a Vesting Schedule Work?

 Vesting schedules come in three basic types:

-- Immediate vesting: Just as the name implies, employees with this type of vesting plan gain 100% ownership of their employer's matching money as soon as it lands in their accounts.
+- Immediate: Just as the name implies, employees with this type of vesting plan gain 100% ownership of their employer's matching money as soon as it lands in their accounts.

 Vesting Schedules for Stock Options